The Commercial Real Estate Bubble

 Two parallel real estate bubbles emerged in the United States between 2004 and 2008, one in residential real estate, the other in commercial real estate.
 The residential real estate bubble has received a great deal of popular, scholarly, and policy attention.
 The commercial real estate bubble, in contrast, has largely been ignored.

-This Article explores the causes of the commercial real estate bubble.
-It shows that the commercial real estate price bubble was accompanied by a change in the source of commercial real estate financing.
-Starting in 1998, securitization became an increasingly significant part of commercial real estate financing.
+This Article shows that the commercial real estate price bubble was accompanied by a change in the source of commercial real estate financing.
+Starting around 1998, securitization became an increasingly significant part of commercial real estate financing.
 The commercial mortgage securitization market underwent a major shift in 2004, however, as the traditional buyers of subordinated commercial real estate debt were outbid by collateralized debt obligations (CDOs).
-Savvy, sophisticated, experienced commercial mortgage securitization investors were thus replaced by investors who merely wanted “product” to securitize.
-The result was a noticeable decline in underwriting standards in commercial mortgage backed securities that contributed to the commercial real estate price bubble.
+Savvy, sophisticated, experienced commercial mortgage securitization investors were replaced by investors who merely wanted “product” to securitize.
+The result was a decline in underwriting standards in commercial mortgage backed securities (CMBS).

 Keywords: commercial real estate, CMBS, CDO, bubble, securitization, B-piece, Basel, rating agencies, capital requirements, residential real estate, housing, REMIC